TommyKloosterman/startup/README.md

 Im learning that js requires a lot of trial and error when youre trying to implement something new

 Ive learned about endpoints from the new implementation of the simon application

+Ive learned that login information is important to make secure and safe for user privacy